Loading...

 finding displacement using a velocity-time graph

 Solution: The bounded area under a velocity vs. time graph gives the displacement.
-Here, the bounded area is a trapezoid that is colored.
+In this case, the bounded area is a colored trapezoid.

 trapezoid's area under a velocity-time graph